 Florida's westernmost city, Pensacola is near the tip of the state's northwest panhandle and has long had a reputation as a religiously conservative Navy town as well as a popular family resort area.
 If this doesn't sound like an obvious destination for gay and lesbian travelers, it isn't - at least most of the year.
 But in late May, during Memorial Day weekend, Pensacola is the site of one of the nation's larger GLBT gatherings, a combination gay circuit party and regional gay pride event.
-The dates of the four-day Gay Memorial Day Weekend party are May 23 to May 27, 2013, and as many as 150,000 attendees from throughout the South are expected to attend this year, which features some brand-new parties and events in Pensacola Beach.
+The dates of the four-day Gay Memorial Day Weekend party are May 24 to May 27, 2013, and as many as 150,000 attendees from throughout the South are expected to attend this year, which features some brand-new parties and events in Pensacola Beach.

 For basic travel and tourism information on the region, you can also look to the Pensacola Bay Area Convention & Visitors Bureau.
-But think of his organization as a general guide to the area, not as a supporter of the event - the organization makes no mention of the Memorial Day Weekend party on its site, nor does it provide any information for gay and lesbian visitors.
+But think of his organization as a general guide to the area, not as a supporter of the event - the organization makes no mention of the Memorial Day Weekend party on its site, nor does it provide any information specifically geared to gay and lesbian visitors.